 The methodology for this research appears well-designed.
 The sampling strategy is appropriate and in order to minimize bias, the research recruits participants from both positions thus allowing for varying viewpoints and perceptions.
 We also appreciate the group’s efforts to adequately represent the different demographic profiles associated with this practice.

-While remaining cognizant of the efforts to highlight an important issue, we also believe that the report begins with a clear intent: “To build a body of evidence that would strengthen the case for ending FGM/C in India. (p.6)” This indicates that the report has a declared agenda, which although perhaps not misguided, affects neutrality, an essential value for research.
-We appreciate that research projects, particularly those using qualitative methods, are hardly ever value neutral, but rigour has to be maintained by ensuring that the study findings adequately represent truth value.
-Truth value is not established a priori but rather through exploring the multiple realities offered by participants during the research process.
-We believe that this was not done adequately, as evidenced by the a priori declaration of FGC as a “harmful, traditional practice” by the report.

-Moreover, while we appreciate that the research report attached the data collection tool, we found some interview questions to be leading.
+However, while we appreciate that the research report attached the data collection tool, we found some interview questions to be leading.
 Examples include: “Do you remember any changes in your behaviour such as eating/sleeping habits?
 Did it affect your school performance”, “Have you ever had feelings of sadness, anger, helplessness, anxiety, sleep changes, appetite change, low self-esteem?”, “Do you feel embarrassed when you have an OB/GYN visit?” and “Did you initially ever have difficulties trusting your partner in a physical relationship?” (p.94-102) Such questions reflect the bias we have been mentioning that appears to us as an inherent part of this report.
-This can also have several negative consequences during the process of data collection including tilting the responses in the direction desired by the researcher (again, affecting the rigour of the work), and sometimes even putting the respondents on the defensive, thus influencing their responses.
+This can also have several negative consequences during the process of data collection including tilting the responses in the direction desired by the researcher (potentially affecting the rigour of the work), and sometimes even putting the respondents on the defensive, thus influencing their responses.

-Furthermore, we find little evidence of reflexivity on the part of the researchers within this particular report.
-Reflexivity involves the “acknowledgment of our powers, biases and privileges throughout the research process”, and has been strongly emphasized in the literature on qualitative research.
-We know that the report comes from a group that works against FGC in India but the composition and background of the research team that actually conducted the research (such as those who designed the methodology, the data collectors and the data analysts) ought to have been mentioned.
-These are important considerations since the background of the research team invariably has an effect on the research outcomes and the conclusions drawn and readers need to know these facts to help in the critical analysis of what is being presented.

 FGC in the Bohra Community

 As mentioned earlier, there is a wide spectrum of procedures that fall under the rubric of ‘Female Genital Mutilation/Cutting’, ranging from the least invasive which may leave hardly any noticeable indication of a surgical intervention, to extremely mutilating procedures which deform the female genital anatomy and have most definitive long-term consequences.